 Mercury was the Roman name for the Greek god Hermes.

 In Greek mythology, Midas was a king of Phrygia who was granted the gift of converting all he touched to gold.
 He soon regretted his gift, as his food and drink were also turned to gold.
-For preferring the music of Pan to that of Apollo, he was given ass's ears by the latter.
-Click for more info on King Midas
+For preferring the music of Pan to that of Apollo, he was given donkey's ears by the latter.
+See detailed information on King Midas by clicking the link.

 Minerva was the Roman name of the Greek goddess Athene.